 This brochure is two pages and includes general park information.
 It was designed to be printed on 11x17-inch paper, and may print small on regular letter size paper.
 Hikers may therefore wish to print out one or more of the hiking maps, below, which will provide better trail detail when printed on letter size paper.

-- Click to download a hike description that begins and ends at Fort Lee Historic Park (moderate, about 5.5 mi., 2.5 hrs. round-trip).
+Click to download a map keyed to a hike description that starts and ends at Fort Lee Historic Park.

-- Click to download a hike description that begins and ends at Englewood Picnic Area in Englewood Cliffs (moderate, about 4.5 mi., 2 hrs. round-trip).
+Click to download a map keyed to a hike description that starts and ends at Englewood Picnic Area, headed north.

 These maps may also be of interest to park visitors: